 PERSONAL CARE GROOMING

-The children should be neatly groomed at all times and excesses of any kind are not permitted.
+The children should always be neatly groomed, and excesses of any kind are not permitted.

 Girls’ hairstyles should also be appropriate for school.
 They should be simple and neat and not a distraction for school study and activities.
 Extensions, while highly fashionable, should be at a minimum and the same color as the child’s natural hair, hair should be prepared in a manner that does not obstruct the child’s vision or entice her or others to play with or in the braids.
-Despite today’s trends, it is our responsibility, home and school, to teach our children, girls and boys, to be chaste and modest.

 At Sacred Heart, backsides and boxers should never be visible to the public.
 Boys’ pants should fit the waist and a belt or suspenders should be worn each day.